betzmnl03/zayzoon_assignment/README.md

 ## Assumptions

-- I assumed the Employer and Employee record would already exist in the db and hence can just navigate to the url employers/:id to upload the csv file.
+- I assumed the Employer and Employee records would already exist in the db and hence can just navigate to the url employers/:id to upload the csv file.

 - I also asssumed that the check date in all the csv is in UTC hence saving it without the offset.